luotianling327/luotianling327.github.io/_includes/about/en.md

 ##### About me

-Hi, I am a master's student at the [University of Chicago](https://www.uchicago.edu/) studying economics.
+Hi, I am Tianling, a master's student at the [University of Chicago](https://www.uchicago.edu/) studying economics.
 Prior to UChicago, I obtained my Bachelor of Science in Mathematics from the [University of Hong Kong](https://www.hku.hk/) (with a double major in economics and a minor in computer science).

 ##### Research

 My academic research interests include game theory and mechanism design.
 I'm currently working on my master thesis *School Choice with Reserved Seats* about matching theory in economics.
 I also wrote an economics paper *Punishment Designs on Revolution* during my undergraduate study at HKU, focusing on game theory, information structure, and macroeconomics.

-Besides, I'm also passionate about machine learning and NLP.
+Besides, I'm passionate about machine learning and NLP.
 I have researched with mathematics, finance, and computer science professors on projects involving deep learning, sentiment analysis, and supervised learning, respectively.

 ##### Experience